dddrrreee/cs140e-win19/labs/README.md

   preemptive context switching.
 Most people don't understand such things so, once again, you'll leave lab knowing something many do not.

-  10. [lab10-shell](lab10-shell/): you'll repurpose code you've already built (bootloader, replay, system call tricks) to easily put together a simple shell that runs on Unix and can:
+  10. [lab10-shell](lab10-shell/): You'll write a simple shell that runs on Unix and can:
       + Remotely execute a set of built-in commands (`reboot`, `echo`) on the pi using a simple server.